Thursday, January 31, 2013

 The girl was in her early twenties at the time of the blow-up.
 Every year Mr Yousef tracked the ages of the children from his first marriage.

-A house and land bought in Medan, where the young wife had declared she would bury Papi within the family compound.
+A house and land bought in Medan where the young wife had declared she would bury Papi within the family compound.

 More importantly, the Singaporean pension called Mr Yousef back to his homeland.
 One could transfer to an overseas pension, but that depended on all going well with the authorities and all the channels.
 Better return in person.

-Twenty-three years to and fro between Medan and Singapore.
+Twenty-three years to-and-fro between Medan and Singapore.
 A homeless rough-sleeper flying in an aeroplane a dozen times a year.
-The irony was far from lost on Mr Yousef.
+The irony was far from lost on Mr. Yousef.

 The daughter would doubtless have her own story to tell.
 This is Mr. Yousef's side of it.